tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 -   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

--   Before the whiteboard design session, discuss the case study to pick up more ideas.
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas.

 -   Make notes for later.